Languages of the Ottoman Empire: Non-Muslim minority languages

-The Düstur was published in Armenian, Bulgarian, Greek, and Judaeo-Spanish, as well as Turkish in Armenian characters.
+The Düstur was published in Armenian, Bulgarian, Greek and Judaeo-Spanish (Ladino), as well as in Turkish using the Armenian alphabet.
+A version of the Düstur was also published in Karamanli Turkish.
 The Mecelle was also published in Greek, with Photiadis and Ioannis Vithynos as co-translators.

-A version of the Düstur also appeared in Karamanli Turkish.

-The Ottoman Constitution of 1876 was published in multiple non-Muslim languages, including those in Armenian, Bulgarian, Greek, and Judaeo-Spanish (Ladino).
-There was also a version in Turkish written in Armenian characters.
+The Ottoman Constitution of 1876 was published in multiple non-Muslim languages, including Armenian, Bulgarian, Greek and Judeao-Spanish There was also a version in Turkish written in the Armenian alphabet.